DhirenTheHeadlights/Project-1/README.md

 - **Linking Libraries**:
   1. Go to `Project -> Properties -> Linker -> Input -> Additional Dependencies`.
   2. Make sure the names of the required SFML `.lib` files, like `sfml-graphics.lib`, `sfml-window.lib`, etc are in there.
 Note: If you're statically linking, ensure you link against the `-s` suffixed versions, e.g., `sfml-graphics-s.lib`.

+Make sure you run the program in "Release" configuration.
+It will not run in "Debug" configuration.

 ## Troubleshooting